Top 5 Safety Protocols Every HVAC Team Should Follow in 2026

 • Store cylinders upright, properly secured, and away from heat sources

-Safety training is not a one-time event.
-In 2025, ongoing education is not just best practice—it is essential for compliance and technician safety.
+Safety training is not a one-time event; it is an ongoing process.
+In 2026, ongoing education is not just best practice—it is essential for compliance and technician safety, ensuring proper licensing and regulatory compliance at every level

 Required and Recommended Training: